 ERAU Course Reserves provide access to supplemental course materials in support of the University’s academic mission.
 Course Reserves allow for limited checkout time to provide items readily available for shared use to all students in a course.

-- Exceptions: Overnight Course Reserves may be checked out 1 hour before Library closing and must be returned no later than 1 hour after opening to avoid overdue fines.
+- 1 hour before library closing and returned no later than 1 hour after opening to avoid charges.

-- Exceptions: Faculty may request to take items from Course Reserves out for classroom use.
-Arrangement must be made with Checkout Desk Staff to do so.
+- Faculty may request to take out items from the Course Reserves for classroom use.
+Arrangements must be made with Checkout Staff to do so.

-Course Reserves provide supplemental course materials for assignments, readings, and test preparation that meet Copyright Fair Use guidelines.
-These items may include,- but are not limited to:
+Course Reserves allow faculty to provide supplemental course materials for assignments, readings, and test preparation that meet Copyright Fair Use guidelines.
+Items may include, but are not limited to:

 - Library Items: books, journals, magazines, newspapers, DVDs, CDs, and videos, etc.

 - Personal Items: books, journals, newspapers, DVDs, CDs, and videos, etc.

 - Photocopies: copies of journal or magazine articles and chapters from books.